falue/waldo/docs/docs.md

 * Merge (needs to have channelName set in input field): Merge the currently drawn line with the existing line (useful, if only a certain part of the curve needs to be changed).

 ## killall.py: Exit every python script
 Handy after `autostart.py` startet some scripts and you want to kill them all.
 Also sets LED pins to false.
+Does not kill temperature monitoring started by `autostart.py`

 # Rigby (remote keyboard)
 ## Setup